Behind the Booking Flow: A Small Sliver of a Big Redesign

 This single change unlocked more space above the fold, created a smoother reading flow, and brought the whole booking experience together with more clarity and ease.

-I’ll share more about the full seat selection redesign in a separate case study.
+I’ll share more about owning the seat selection redesign in a dedicated case study soon.

 The selection flow: